Trusted WordPress tutorials, when you need them most.

 You then need to multiply the average page size by your website’s monthly page views.

 Google Analytics collects data about the traffic to your website, including page views, average session duration, and more.
-While you can go directly to Google Analytics to see your page views, it’s much easier to use a WordPress Google Analytics plugin.
+While you can go directly to Google Analytics to see your page views, using a WordPress Google Analytics plugin is much easier.

-You can get the total number of page views using MonsterInsights.
-It is the best Google Analytics plugin, and it helps you track your website traffic and see all the data from your WordPress dashboard.
+MonsterInsights is the best Google Analytics plugin for calculating the total number of page views.
+It helps you track your website traffic and view all the data from your WordPress dashboard.

 Simply go to Insights » Reports in your WordPress dashboard.